Institute of Museum and Library Services: Leadership

-When Congress passed the Library Services and Technology Act in 1996, it moved library responsibilities out of the Department of Education and created the IMLS as new agency.
+When Congress passed the Library Services and Technology Act in 1996, it moved library responsibilities out of the Department of Education and created the IMLS as a new agency.
 The act stipulated that the agency maintain a rotating directorship starting with the former director of the Institute of Museum Services for a four-year term.
 In the fifth year, the directorship would pass to a representative from the field of library and information science.
+Each new director is appointed by the current president and confirmed by the Senate for a four-year term.